welpo/tabi/content/blog/markdown.md

 ## Quote

-> We're all hurtling towards death.
+> "We're all hurtling towards death.
 Yet here we are, for the moment, alive.
 Each of us knowing we're going to die.
-Each of us secretly believing we won't.
+Each of us secretly believing we won't."
 >
 > — Charlie Kaufman, Synecdoche, New York